Tax Free in Phuket – how to get a VAT refund as a tourist

 How much can you get back?

 You can receive a refund of 4% to 6.1% of the purchase price for goods bought in Thailand.
 The total purchase amount must be at least 2,000 THB.
 However, not all stores in Phuket offer VAT refunds — look for signs that say “Tax Free” or “VAT Refund,” or ask the seller directly.
-Find shops and markets for shopping in Phuket here, where you can buy a variety of goods.
+All the best shops and markets for shopping in Phuket, where you can buy various goods – we’ve gathered them here: https://phuket-insider.com/en/souvenirs-and-shopping/

 When making a purchase, the store must provide you with a receipt and a completed P.P.10 form — without these, you won’t be able to process your tax refund.
 You will also need to present your passport at the time of purchase.